Corey Bailey

 I say OK because any common information can be phase canceled when played

-with a mono cartridge.
-The random surface noise (clicks, pops, etc.) will play in
+a mono cartridge.
+The random surface noise (clicks, pops, etc.) will play in stereo

-stereo while the mono mix is in the center of the sound field.
-This is because the
+while the mono mix is in the center of the sound field.
+This is because the left over

-left over dust specs will wind on one groove wall.
-If your stereo system has a
+dust specs will wind on one groove wall.
+If your stereo system has a mono switch,

-mono switch, use it when playing mono records on your stereo turntable and it
+use it when playing mono records on your stereo turntable and it will phase cancel

-should notice no difference in fidelity.
-It all depends on small differences in record
+difference in fidelity.
+It all depends on small differences in record wear, stylus

 The practice of retrieving the sound from Edison cylinders and obscure 78 RPM